Saboor-Hamedi/dev-snippet/notes/doc.md

   * **Directives**: Native handling of `::: info` callouts via `remark-directive`.
   * **Mermaid Detection**: Automatic detection and wrapping of mermaid diagrams.
   * **Specialty Blocks**: Robust handling of `[kanban]`, `[tabs]`, and `[grid]` components.

+### 4.6 Local Asset Management

+The editor includes a robust local asset system designed for offline-first usage.

+*   **Storage**: Images dropped or pasted into the editor are saved to `app.getPath('userData')/assets`.
+*   **Protocol**: A custom `asset://` protocol serves these files securely, bypassing local file restrictions.
+*   **Safety**: If a file with the same name exists, the system automatically appends a timestamp to prevent overwrites.
+*   **Visual Constraints**: To keep the editor clean, all inline images are restricted to a **maximum height of 350px** and center-aligned.

 By using a single source of truth for parsing, "visual drift" (where the preview looks different from the export) is mathematically eliminated.